-Include a dance party on your To-Do List some days.
-Include the kids in this one.
+By all means, include a dance party on your To-Do List some days.
+Equally important, include the kids in this one.
 Show them your best moves.
 Music has so many benefits for the mind and body.
 Plus, it can turn your mood around in less than a minute.
-If you don’t feel like dancing, just play your favorite song.
-You’ll reap some benefits.
+If you don’t feel like dancing, just play your favourite song.
+In effect, you’ll reap some benefits.

 Related Article: The Importance Of Mom’s Music Playlist